blenderskool/lexico/README.md

 ### 🔍 Comparators - Search algorithms

-Seekr **separates** the search algorithm from the syntax and its associated query parsing algorithm.
+Lexico **separates** the search algorithm from the syntax and its associated query parsing algorithm.
 Each search algorithm is called a **"Comparator"**.
 The benefit of having this separation is that it enables various search algorithms and approaches on an already defined and understood syntax without building a completely new library.

-Each comparator(the search algorithm) defines its fundamental operations for the search operators supported by Seekr.
+Each comparator(the search algorithm) defines its fundamental operations for the search operators supported by Lexico.
 Then it can be simply used with the same syntax with almost no code change for the consumer.
-Seekr currently supports following 3 comparators which have their own use-cases along with advantages and drawbacks:
+Lexico currently supports following 3 comparators which have their own use-cases along with advantages and drawbacks:

 - **`BinaryCmp`**: Boolean search algorithm.
 It checks if a single search term is exactly present in the string being compared to.
 If it is present, the record is included for further checks, otherwise it is excluded.